About Euclid Hospital

 Cleveland Clinic provides a full range of health services within a wide geographic area, offering patients the very best care conveniently located near where they live or work.
 Providing outstanding rehabilitation care.
 Within Euclid's fully accredited acute rehabilitation center, patients recovering from disabling injuries or illnesses receive intensive, individualized care.
 In addition to 24-hour nursing, patients receive physical, occupational, speech, art and music therapy.

-To help transition patients from the rehab center to the home environment, the hospital offers an independent living suite.
+The hospital offers an independent living suite for patients making the transition from our rehab center to the home environment.
 For patients whose needs do not require inpatient care, Euclid maintains a comprehensive outpatient rehabilitation facility.

 The mission, vision and values of Euclid Hospital.